p-expo/p-expo.github.io/README.md

 Through OBS, the "virtual webcam" can stream your presentation to Zoom/Microsoft Teams or similar.

+### Keyboard shortcuts
+They are listed in the webpage under the presentation:

+* Press right arrow to advance to the next slide
+* Press left arrow to advance to go back
+* Press shift+1 to start recording a snippet of your incoming webcam.
+Press Shift+1 again to stop recording.
+Press 1 to replay that recorded snippet.
+Similar recording for keys 1-9.
+Snippet "8" only replays on one half of the screen.
+Snippet "9" replays on the other side of the screen.
+* Press Escape to go to the first slide

 These software modules are used:

 ### ThreeJS https://threejs.org